ritaalmeida96/ritaalmeida96/README.md

 <h2>Interests and Expertise</h2>
 <hr>
 <p>👀 While I thoroughly enjoy software testing, my ultimate goal is to bridge the gap between testing and development by becoming a proficient test automation engineer.
-I'm focused on using Python with Selenium to automate tests and improve software quality.
+I'm focused on using C# with Playwright to automate tests and improve software quality.
 I believe that combining my testing expertise with programming skills will enable me to contribute to robust and efficient software development processes.</p>

 <h2>Projects</h2>
 <hr>